dhunsinger/get-stage-counts/README.md

         export USER_ID=<your user id>>
         export PASS=<your password>

- - Optional: Filter jobs based on data collector labels.
-Uncomment lines 37, 38, 57, comment out line 58.
+ - Set DataCollector LABEL to evaluate jobs on matching DataCollector labels.